Choose an area, dig a hole, plant your roses and enjoy the beauty of the queen of the flowers

 Mark the future site for your roses in summer and observe the environmental conditions, such as sunshine or shadow for a longer period.

-The importance of a sunny area in your garden cannot be stressed enough.
-Although several varieties will grow very well at slightly shaded places, most of them prefer at least 6 hours of sun.
+The importance of a sunny area for your plants in the garden cannot be stressed enough.
+Although several varieties will grow very well at slightly shaded places, most of them prefer at least 6 hours of sun each day.

 The result of insufficient sunlight will be fewer leaves, buds and blossoms.
-The rose will struggle to grow properly and the door will be wide open to diseases and pests.
+The rose will struggle to grow properly, and the door will be wide open to diseases and pests.
 The plants prefer morning sun and light afternoon shades during the hottest part of the summer.

 Don’t step into the trap and mix up sun with heat.
-A hot spot in front of walls causes stress to the plants and the result will be diseases and pests too.
-The place should be slightly aerated, to avoid hot spots.
+Hot sun in front of walls causes stress to the plants, which will result in diseases and pests too.
+The planting site should be slightly aerated, to avoid hot spots.

-Roses normally are deep-rooting plants and sometimes grow as deep as 5 feet.
+Roses are deep-rooting plants and sometimes grow as deep as 5 feet.
 They prefer deep-soil, which should be humic and sandy-loamy.
-Compacted soil layers sometimes cause soggy soil and your plants will show puny growth.
+Compacted soil layers sometimes cause soil wetness and the plants will show puny growth.